jfilatow/AI-Playbook/pages/responsible-practices/data-privacy-security.md

 ## Compliance Requirements for AI Usage

-### GDPR and Privacy Laws
+### Australian and New Zealand Privacy Laws

-When using AI tools with any data related to EU citizens:
+When using AI tools with customer data, comply with Australian and New Zealand privacy regulations:

-**Right to Be Forgotten:**
+**Australian Privacy Principles (APPs):**
-- AI tool providers must be able to delete personal data on request
+- AI tool providers must be able to delete personal data on request (APP 11, APP 13)
 - Ensure AI tool contracts include data deletion guarantees
-- Document AI tool usage in privacy policies
+- Document AI tool usage in privacy policies (APP 1)
-- Maintain records of what data was processed by AI
+- Maintain records of what data was processed by AI (APP 11)
+- Personal information must be held securely (APP 11)

+**New Zealand Privacy Act 2020:**
+- Similar protections to Australian APPs
+- Right to access and correction of personal information
+- Security safeguards for personal information
+- Transparency about how personal information is used

 **Data Processing Agreements:**
-- AI tool vendors are data processors under GDPR
+- AI tool vendors are data processors under Australian Privacy Act
 - Ensure proper Data Processing Agreements (DPAs) are in place
-- Verify vendor compliance with GDPR requirements
+- Verify vendor compliance with Australian privacy requirements
-- Check for Standard Contractual Clauses (SCCs) for data transfers
+- Check data sovereignty requirements (AU/NZ data residency where applicable)

 **Consent and Transparency:**
-- Disclose AI usage in privacy policies where applicable
+- Disclose AI usage in privacy policies where applicable (required under APPs)
-- Obtain consent before using customer data for AI (even indirectly)
+- Obtain consent before using customer data for AI (APP 3)
-- Provide transparency about AI decision-making in customer-facing features
+- Provide transparency about AI decision-making in customer-facing features (APP 1)
 - Document AI tool usage in privacy impact assessments
+- Notify Office of the Australian Information Commissioner (OAIC) of eligible data breaches

 ### Audit Trail Requirements